-In October, e1ements of the 1st Brigade, 3d/5th Cav and supporting units turned up a massive system of tunnels and bunkers 13 miles south- east of Bearcat which was at the time the largest arms cache ever found in Vietnam.
-Nearly two weeks of extensive digging and counting yielded 1,140 weapon., a1mo.t 95.000 rounds of small arms ammo, 3,634 grenades.
-2,273 recoilless rifle shell. and 452 mortar rounds.
+In October, elements of the 1st Brigade, 3d/5th Cav and supporting units turned up a massive system of tunnels and bunkers 13 miles southeast of Bearcat which was at the time the largest arms cache ever found in Vietnam.
+Nearly two weeks of extensive digging and counting yielded 1,140 weapons, 95.000 rounds of small arms ammo, 3,634 grenades, 2,273 recoilless rifle shells and 452 mortar rounds.
 The haul included four 75mm howitzers, the first artillery pieces taken from the VC by U.S. forces.

-After a month of scattered contact, action exploded again during Operation CORONADO IX, Dec.
-4. Two battalions of the Mobile Riverine Force, working with the Vietnamese Marines eliminated 250 VC in day-long fighting along the Rach Ruong Canal; 6~ miles 8Outhwest of Saigon.
+After a month of scattered contact, action exploded again during Operation CORONADO IX on Dec.
+4. Two battalions of the Mobile Riverine Force, working with the Vietnamese Marines, eliminated 250 VC in day-long fighting along the Rach Ruong Canal 6 miles southwest of Saigon.

 Combat activity slackened the first month of 1968.
-The only major engagement during the first 30 days came Jan.
-10, when the 2d Brigade counted 47 enemy bodies after bitter fighting in Dinh Tuong Province.
-The action marked the first contact with the 26lst VC Battalion.
+The only major engagement during the first 30 days came on Jan.
+10th, when the 2d Brigade counted 47 enemy bodies after bitter fighting in Dinh Tuong Province.
+The action marked the first contact with the 261st VC Battalion.

 By Feb.
 22 more than l,625 VC and NVA bodies were credited to Division troops.
 A stunning blow had been dealt the terrorists.